 Just the idea of the size of ACTFL's Annual Convention is overwhelming to think about.
 Even for someone who attends state (Wisconsin) and regional (Central States) conferences regularly, ACTFL is a bit overstimulating.
 There are thousands of attendees.
 It's insane.
 How do you even approach something like this?
-This will be my third ACTFL conference, so while I'm not necessarily a "seasoned pro", I've got some experience with this, and still remember how thoroughly overwhelmed I was by some aspects of my previous two conferences...
+This will be my fifth?
+ACTFL conference, so I've got some experience with this, and still remember how thoroughly overwhelmed I was by some aspects of my previous conferences.

 Posted by: Kelly

 November 2, 2017 |

 Among several proficient and reputed experts of TPRS (Teaching Proficiency Through Reading & Storytelling), there has been some discussion about how one defines oneself.
 There is no shortage of acronyms to go around, of course, but recently there has been a significant number of teachers dropping the TPRS label and instead referring to themselves as CI teachers.
 CI?
 No, people are fans of this site enough to have become CI teachers in my honor.
 In this case, CI stands for Comprehensible Input.